 The MiStorage shared service provides scalable storage solutions to U-M students, faculty and staff.
 It is intended to provide cost-effective, easy-to-use storage for administrative and research data.
 MiStorage is available using the Common Internet File System (CIFS) protocol.
-MiStorage with CIFS enables U-M system administrators to manage storage provisioning and access for their departments and is available in Gold and Silver versions.
-Both versions have the same security features.
+MiStorage (CIFS) enables U-M system administrators to manage storage provisioning and access for their departments.

-MiStorage with CIFS provides a secure environment to store most types of sensitive data.
-However, you still must exercise caution when storing sensitive data in MiStorage with CIFS (Gold or Silver), which is not encrypted by default.
+MiStorage (CIFS) provides a secure environment to store most types of sensitive data.
+However, you still must exercise caution when storing sensitive data in MiStorage (CIFS), which is not encrypted by default.
 Data is backed up for disaster recovery.

-In addition, MiStorage with CIFS includes other safeguards required by HIPAA.
+In addition, MiStorage (CIFS) includes other safeguards required by HIPAA.
 Accordingly, you may use it to maintain Protected Health Information.
 Complying with HIPAA requirements is a shared responsibility.
-Users sharing and storing PHI in MiStorage with CIFS are responsible for complying with HIPAA safeguards, including:
+Users sharing and storing PHI in MiStorage (CIFS) are responsible for complying with HIPAA safeguards, including:

 - Using and disclosing only the minimum necessary PHI for the intended purpose.